stephanie-fan/2017-summer-main/syllabus/README.md

 [Course Resources](#course-resources)
 [Schedule and Readings](#schedule-and-readings)

 ## Course Overview
 Understanding language is fundamental to human interaction.
 Our brains have evolved language-specific circuitry that helps us learn it very quickly; however, this also means that we have great difficulty explaining how exactly meaning arises from sounds and symbols.
 This course is a broad introduction to linguistic phenomena and our attempts to analyze them with machine learning.
 We will cover a wide range of concepts with a focus on practical applications such as information extraction, machine translation, sentiment analysis, and summarization.

 **Prerequisite:**
-* Python: All assignments will be in python using numpy and jupyter.
+* Python: All assignments will be in Python using Jupyter notebooks, NumPy, and TensorFlow.
 * Time:  There are 5-6 substantial assignments in this course as well as a term project.
 Make sure you give yourself enough time to be successful!
+In particular, you may be in for a rough semester if you take both this and 261 :)
 * [MIDS 207 (Machine Learning)](https://www.ischool.berkeley.edu/courses/datasci/207): We assume you know what gradient descent is.
 We'll review simple linear classifiers and softmax at a high level, but make sure you've at least heard of these!
+You should also be comfortable with linear algebra, which we'll use for vector representations and when we discuss deep learning.

 **Contacts and resources:**
 * Course website: [GitHub datasci-w266/2017-summer-main](../../../)